notofonts/noto-docs/src/descriptions/NotoSansInscriptionalPahlavi.md

-Noto Sans Inscriptional Pahlavi is a sans serif design for texts in the historical Inscriptional Pahlavi script.
+Noto Sans Inscriptional Pahlavi is a unmodulated (“sans serif”) design for texts in the historical Inscriptional Pahlavi script.
 It contains 35 glyphs, 2 OpenType features, and supports 31 characters.